 Source-Specific Multicast | 232.0.0.0/8 | Supported via ff3x::/32 (SSM) |

-Address Structure | 28 bits for network, 4 bits for host | The entire address scoped by prefix |
+Address Structure | 28 bits for network, 4 bits for host | The entire address is scoped by the prefix |

 Learn advanced concepts on multicast communication in our CCIE training course.
-Contact the Learner advisor to know more.
+Contact the Learner Advisor to know more.

 Managing group membership is critical to ensuring multicast traffic reaches the right recipients.
 For IPv4, the Internet Group Management Protocol (IGMP) performs this task, while in IPv6, Multicast Listener Discovery (MLD) replaces IGMP.